Cr0mb/How-To-PDANet/README.md

 # Turn Your PC into a Free Unlimited Hotspot Using Only Phone Service

-## Disclaimer
-This tutorial is intended for educational purposes.
-For comprehensive information and support, please refer to the official PDANet documentation.

 ## Acknowledgment
 The information presented here is based on my personal knowledge and experience over the years.
-I’m sharing this open-source material in my own format to help others.
+I’m sharing this open-source material to help others.

 ## iPhone Compatibility
 Please note that PDANet does not support iPhone devices for tethering.
 This is due to the closed nature of iOS and its restrictions on USB tethering and third-party applications.
 As a result, PDANet is only compatible with Android devices.